-Can you sleep in house after water-based polyurethane?
+Can you sleep in-house after water-based polyurethane?

 Several coats can be applied in a day with water-based finishes since they dry quickly.
 If you start early enough, you can apply the necessary four coats of paint and sleep in the room that night.

-What is the hardest polyurethane finish?
+What is the most brutal polyurethane finish?